Available 24X7 Call For Free Consultation (281) 587-1111

 Attorneys take personal injury cases on a contingency fee basis, meaning they are not paid for their time until the case ends.

 And then only if they win the case or recover money for their client are they paid the percentage they contracted for.
-In the meantime, the attorney or the law firm will have spent time on a case and case expenses out of their own pocket.
+In the meantime, the attorney or law firm will have spent time on the case and incurred expenses out of their own pocket.
 The best approach is to ensure you hire the right lawyer first.

-Hiring a personal injury attorney should involve research before you “sign up.”
+Hiring personal injury attorneys in Houston, TX, should involve research before you “sign up.”

 If you fire your lawyer, they likely will seek to enforce an attorney lien on any settlement proceeds.
 This can complicate and delay your case.